1. PURPOSE OF THIS POLICY

 If a MEMBER has a reasonable belief to suspect there has been a breach of their PERSONAL INFORMATION, they should immediately contact HSM’s Privacy Officer at email@example.com.

-HSM stores MEMBERS’ information on its servers located inside Australia.
+HSM stores MEMBERS’ Community Feed information on its servers located inside Australia and MEMBERS’ Coaching Transcripts on third party servers located in the United States of America.
 Please be aware the information HSM collects (including for example, device data) may be transferred, processed and/or stored in a country outside of a MEMBER’s country of residence.
 As such MEMBERS’ PERSONAL INFORMATION may be transferred, processed and stored in a country or region in which the data protection and privacy laws, including MEMBERS’ rights, may not give a MEMBER the same level of protection as they have in the country or /region where they live or are a citizen.

-In order to use DAYBREAK requires MEMBERS to give express consent to the transfer, processing and storage of their data (including de-identified and identified) in Australia.
+In order to use DAYBREAK requires MEMBERS to give express consent to the transfer, processing and storage of their data (including de-identified and identified) in Australia and the United States of America.
 If a MEMBER chooses not to consent to the transfer of data they will not be able to access the services provided in DAYBREAK and will not be able to complete registration.

 MEMBERS may seek correction of their PERSONAL INFORMATION by writing to Customer Support at firstname.lastname@example.org.
 MEMBERS may obtain access to or deletion of their PERSONAL INFORMATION by writing to our Privacy Officer at email@example.com.